sta/websocket-sharp/README.md

 ws.Connect ();
 ```

-If you want to connect to the WebSocket server asynchronously, you should use the `WebSocket.ConnectAsync ()` method.
+If you want to connect to the server asynchronously, you should use the `WebSocket.ConnectAsync ()` method.

 #### Step 5 ####